aadarshgupta1412/NEUROHACK2022_Dementia/README.md

 6. **Pooja Sarin** (Social media analysis and scientific literature review of features critical for dementia)
 7. **Winnie (Cheng Wai) Lei** (Preprocessing data - imputing missing value features)

+Details of our solution and description of individual contributions are given below in contents.

 ### Contents:

 ## 1. Complete Pipeline for Multiclass PCA+SVD based Model for Clinical Dementia Rating Prediction